yurihallan/managementpeople-api/README.md

-# criando o repositorio do projeto - managerperson-api
+# create the project - managerpeople-api

+Simple project with API REST about manager people system.